Charles-Ay/NovelReader/README.md

 | [FreeWebNovel.com](https://FreeWebNovel.com/)| `allanime`          |
 | [NoveTrench.com](https://noveltrench.com/)   |`noveltrench`        |

-### More sites?
+### Want More sites?

 Yeah, ill add some more when I get around to it.
 You can raise a issue if you really want a specific one.
-Please try to make sure that the websites you request meet mostof the following criteria(its a headache to work with sites that dont and I don't want to add a webdriver as that add lots of overhead)
+Please try to make sure that the websites you request meets most of the following criteria (it's a headache to work with sites that don't and I don't want to add a webdriver as that add lots of overhead)
 - Supports HTTP Request and doesnt hide the content inside obscure Java-Script **Cough, Cough** WuxiaWorld
 - Should have some sort of search function(like a search bar)
 - The chapters should have some logical ordering/naming.
 Not something like https://trashnovelsite.com/novel/32113/chapter-3.
 This makes it so much harder to get the right novel